openstack-archive/infra-manual/doc/source/zuulv3.rst

   ``WORKSPACE`` and ``BUILD_TIMEOUT`` environment variables.
 Zuul and nodepool info is available in the zuul and nodepool ansible vars.
 Timeout information is in ``zuul.timeout``.
 WORKSPACE isn't really a thing in v3.
-Tasks all start in ``/home/zuul``, and the source code for the the project that triggered the change is in ``src/{{ zuul.project.canonical_name }}``.
+Tasks all start in ``/home/zuul``, and the source code for the project that triggered the change is in ``src/{{ zuul.project.canonical_name }}``.

   We added a ``mkdir /home/zuul/workspace`` to each generated playbook, but